craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of the Hobgoblin Territories.md

 The people of the Territories most commonly consume a combination of powdered fruits, meats, and fats.
 This paste-like dish keeps for long periods of time and can be created with simple ingredients.

 ### Food
-What lives here?
+Most clans in the Territories participate in nomadic hunter-gather behavior, and prefer to cultivate crops and livestock through manipulation rather than "traditional" farming.

 #### Meat
 The most common meat is game by a large degree.
-Rat and Deer are the most common of the common.
+Rabbit and Deer are the most common of the common.
 Cattle is hard to manage in the denser parts of the forest, so Goats are a much more common farm animal.

 #### Dairy
 Goat's milk and cheese are the only true dairy produced in this region.
 Some clans press almonds and create a milk-like-substance in this manner.
 Eggs are harvested as forage from wild birds.

 #### Grain
 Barley grows in small wild patches in this region.
-Some clans process heart-nuts and almonds into a flour, and this makes a fine alter
+Some clans process heart-nuts and almonds into a flour, and this makes a fine alternative when grain is necessary.

 #### Fruit
-Apple, Pear, and Berries grow in abundance in the dense forests of the area.
-Sweet and Hard drinks made from these fruits are the preferred drinks of the area, although Beer is produced as well.
+Apple, Pear, and Cherries grow in abundance in the dense forests of this region.
+Heart-nut and Almond trees also grow wild here.
+All of these fruit trees are cultivated into orchards by clans through years of manipulation.

 #### Vegetable
-Lettuces, Cabbage, Carrots, Potatoes grow well in the shade of the dense forests.
-Animals feed on grass and wild insects as well as grown vegetables as well.
+Carrots, Potatoes, Turnips, Yams, and Squash all grow well in this region and are commonly gathered by many clans of the Territories.

+Animals of the region are fed on grass and shrubbery.

 #### Spice and Oil
-Mint and Parsley grow well in the shade, as well as the common roots such as Garlic and Onion.
+Mint and Parsley grow well in the shade, as well as the common roots of Garlic and Onion.

 Beets grow wild in the deeper parts of the forest, and are almost always used as a sweetener either as whole or in sugar.
-Honey is as rare as beets, and just as about as hard to correctly harvest for its sweet juice.
+Honey is as rare as beets, and just as about as hard to correctly harvest for its sweet juices.

-Nut oils and milks are made, but considered poor replacements for goat's butter.
+Nut oils and milks are made, but considered poor replacements for goat or cow's butter.
 Rarely, "true" Oils from the City in Gold make their way into the territories and are highly valued.

 #### Delicacy
 Beef and Cow's dairy are highly prized, along with White flour products.
 Good oils and spices are hard to come by in this area.

 ### Vices
 The Clans of the Territories gather for Festivals and Gladiatorial Combat when at peace.
 The hard drinks of fruit are prized in this area, beer less, but acceptably so.
-Some of the forage of the area is psychedelicly active, and highly prized for this effect.
+Tobacco has been cultivated here for years, and Cannabis is cheaply imported from the south-west.

+Smokebulb grows rarely in this region, and is a highly desired ritual medicine in the here.

 ### Land
 The Clans of the Territories fight eachother for their land.
 If they can take land by force, a Mangugu would attempt to do so, for the prosperity of their clan.